 Think of your computer as an office building:

-- Processes are like separate offices – each with its own locked door, furniture, and files.
-They can’t see into each other’s spaces (memory isolation).
+- Processes are separate offices – each with its own locked door, furniture, and files.
+They can’t see into each other’s spaces.

-- Threads are like workers sharing the same office – they can access the same filing cabinets (shared memory) but need to coordinate to avoid collisions.
+- Threads are workers sharing the same office – they can access the same filing cabinets but need to coordinate to avoid collisions.

-- Fibers are like multiple tasks juggled by one worker at their desk – switching between them manually when waiting for something (like a phone call).
+- Fibers are multiple tasks juggled by one worker at their desk – switching between them when waiting for something, like a phone call.

 Scheduling: The Core Difference